 (c) Does not increase risks and pose a danger to public health, safety, and welfare if flooded and contents are released, including but not limited to the effects of flooding on manure storage, livestock confinement operations, liquified natural gas terminals, and production and storage of highly volatile, toxic, or water-reactive materials.

 (d) Is not located in a coastal high hazard area (Zone V/VE), except for aquaculture structures dependent on close proximity to water.
+[DELETE (d) IF COMMUNITY HAS ONLY ZONE A/AE]

 (e) Complies with the wet floodproofing construction requirements of paragraph (2), below.